 The newly un-archived applicant will no longer be listed in the table of archived applicants.

 3.4.4 Viewing Archived Applicants

-From the left hand side menu, select the “View Archived Files” tab.
+From the left-hand side menu, select the “View Archived Files” tab.
 The page will redirect to display a table listing all previously archived applications.